libp2p/libp2p/ISSUE-LABELLING.md

 Values and calibration guidance:

-* effort/minutes: minutes.
 * effort/hours: one or multiple hours.
-* effort/day: one day.
-* effort/days: multiple days.
+* effort/days: one or multiple days.
-* effort/week: one week.
-* effort/weeks: multiple weeks.
+* effort/weeks: one or multiple weeks.

 ### Impact (`impact/`)